inakigarciadp/code-to-prompt/README.md

 - `read_file_content()`: Safely reads file contents with encoding handling
 - `get_file_language()`: Determines appropriate language for syntax highlighting
 - `generate_markdown_output()`: Formats files and their contents into Markdown
+  - Special handling for markdown files (rendered as raw markdown)
+  - Code block formatting for all other file types

 #### Output System
 The output system uses a functional approach with three main components: